yanivnizan/knowledge-base/src/documents/cocos2dx/levelup/Levelup_Model.html.md

 numberScore->inc(2000.0); // Now, the value of numberScore is 2000

-score->reset(true); // Saves the score and its new record in the storage
+// Once the level ends, the score's record is saved

 reachedRecord = numberScore->hasRecordReached(2000.0);
 // True because numberScore has reached the record of 2000